 Palmer (2005) suggests that customer needs may be similar between different industries even when the service nature is quite different.
-So, there are many common issues which exist in every organization and can be generalized.
+So, there are many common issues which exist in every organisation and can be generalised.
 For instance, a pleasant environment, welcoming gestures, competent and helpful staff are a few such common dimensions.

 Benchmarking is a term used to describe the process by which companies set standards for themselves and it is based on the study of best practices elsewhere.
 For example, benchmarks for waiting time in a retail store can be applied to a bank queue.
 There are a number of levels of benchmarking (Palmer,2005).
 Palmer presents six levels of benchmarking:

 Performance Benchmarking: They are based on output measures, e.g., profit per customer, throughput per minute etc.

 Process Benchmarking: The efficiency and effectiveness of customer handling procedures.

 Strategic Benchmarking: Comparison of integrity of a company’s strategic plan with best practices in the industry.

 Internal Benchmarking: Comparison of internal processes and structures.

 Competitive Benchmarking: This is related to market share, price, sales etc.

 Functional Benchmarking: This deals with the assessment of the performance of company functions with best practice.
 Functions can be advertising, promotion, sales etc.

 There are a number of ways in which research can be done in service sector.
 Every method has its own implications and advantages as well as limitations.
 Palmer suggests nine methods which are in practice throughout service industry.